IBM/watsonx-prompt-lab/docs/lab-2/README.md

 Click on "Browse" and add the file `issue-36122.pdf` you downloaded earlier.

-Note, the Name will auto-fill based on the name of the document you add
+Note, the "Name" field will auto-fill based on the name of the document you add.

 ![img.png](../images/lab2/2.1.1-addfile.png)